brendan-duncan/archive/README.md

 ##Sample

-Extract the contents of a Zip file, and encode the contents into a BZip2 compressed Tar file:
+Extract the contents of a Zip file, and encode the contents as a BZip2 compressed Tar file:

     import 'dart:io' as Io;